juanzq10dev/USB-Desarrollo-Mobile/apuntes/05-Activity_LifeCycle.md

 # Activity Life Cycle
-There are a couple of events that occur when we view an activity and we change the activity.
+By default Kotlin creates a Kotlin file with the `onCreate()` function.
+But, There are a couple of events that occur when we view an activity and we change the activity.

 ![alt text](res/activity_life_cycle.png)